 Facilities at the pavilion include an outdoor artificial all-weather bowling green, a short mat indoor bowls area, changing rooms, and a kitchen.
 It also has changing room facilities and a serving kiosk for refreshments which will be leased to a local football club.

-This site was part of a design competition in 2015 to unlock small challenging sites across the city and the project was approved by Housing and New Homes Committee in September 2018.
+This site was part of a design competition in 2015 to unlock small challenging sites across the city and the project was approved by Housing & New Homes Committee in September 2018.

-Planning has now been granted for the development of 3 new homes on the site.
-These new homes, owned and managed by the council, are designed to meet important energy efficiency and sustainability standards and include:
+Planning has been granted for the development of 3 new 3-bedroom homes on the site, with work due to start in spring 2023.
+The new homes are designed to meet important energy efficiency and sustainability standards and include:

 - cycle parking